-&lt;sup>2 The definition of 'senior management' for this purpose should be the executive committee or the first layer of management below board level, including the company secretary.
+4 The definition of 'senior management' for this purpose should be the executive committee or the first layer of management below board level, including the company secretary.

+5-Which protect against discrimination for those with protected characteristics within the meaning of the Equalities Act 2010.
-20. Open advertising and/or an external search consultancy should generally be used for the appointment of the chair and non-executive directors.
-If an external search consultancy is engaged it should be identified in the annual report alongside a statement about any other connection it has with the company or individual directors.

-21.There should be a formal and rigorous annual review of the performance of the board, its committees, the chair and individual directors.
-The chair should consider having a regular externally facilitated board performance review.
-In companies with a market capitalisation in excess of $\leq$ 1 billion an external board review should be conducted at least every three years.
-The external reviewer should be identified in the annual report and a statement made about any other connection it has with the company or individual directors.

-22. The board should discuss the results of the board performance review and address any identified concerns by committing to an action plan, with concrete steps, based on the results of the review.
+- 18. All directors should be subject to annual re-election.
+The board should set out in the papers accompanying the resolutions to elect each director the specific reasons why their contribution is, and continues to be, important to the company's long-term sustainable success. - 19.
+The chair should not remain in post beyond nine years from the date of their first appointment to the board.
+To facilitate effective succession planning and the development of a diverse board, this period can be extended for a limited time, particularly in those cases where the chair was an existing non-executive director on appointment.
+A clear explanation should be provided. - 20.
+Open advertising and/or an external search consultancy should generally be used for the appointment of the chair and non-executive directors.
+If an external search consultancy is engaged it should be identified in the annual report alongside a statement about any other connection it has with the company or individual directors. - 21.
+There should be a formal and rigorous annual review of the performance of the board, its committees, the chair and individual directors.
+The chair should commission consider having a regular externally facilitated board performance review.
+In FTSE 350 companies this with a market capitalisation in excess of €1 billion an external board review should happen be conducted at least every three years.
+The external reviewer should be identified in the annual report and a statement made about any other connection it has with the company or individual directors. - 22.
+The chairboard should act on discuss the results of the board performance review by recognising the strengths, and addressing address any weaknesses of the board identified concerns by committing to an action plan, with concrete steps, based on the results of the review.
 Each director should engage with the process and take appropriate action when development needs have been identified.
 The results of the review should also be used by the nomination committee to identify and prepare a description of the skills, knowledge and experience required on the board as part of the appointments and succession planning process.
-Where the requisite skills and expertise are not available on the board, the board should ensure that it has access to such expertise and skills.

-23. The annual report should describe the work of the nomination committee, including:

-- the process used in relation to appointments, its approach to succession planning and how both support developing a diverse pipeline; - how the board performance review has been conducted, and a summary of the main outcomes and actions taken; - the diversity and inclusion policy and any related initiatives, their objectives and link to company strategy, how they have been implemented and progress on achieving the objectives; and - the gender balance of those in the senior management and their direct reports.
+Where the requisite skills and expertise are not available on the board, the board should ensure that it has access to such expertise and skills. - 23.
+The annual report should describe the work of the nomination committee, including: - the process used in relation to appointments, its approach to succession planning and how both support developing a diverse pipeline; - how the board performance review has been conducted, the nature and extenta summary of an external reviewer's contact with the board and individual directors, the the main outcomes and actions taken, and how it has or will influence future board composition; - thethe diversity and inclusion policy and any related initiatives on diversity and inclusion, their objectives and link to company strategy, how they have been implemented and progress on achieving the objectives; and - the gender balance of those in the senior management and their direct reports.